Gain and phase calibration of sensor arrays from ambient noise by cross-spectral measurements fitting: Numerical analysis of the performance

 The aim of this section is to first study the performance and the robustness of the proposed gain estimators.
 Concerning performance, we analyze how the signal-to-noise ratio (SNR) and the number of snapshots in the sample covariance matrix affect the calibration results.
 With linear array geometries, we will also study how the performance depends on the wavelength $\wavelength$.
 Concerning robustness, we will evaluate the calibration sensitivity to mismatch with the exact diffuse noise model.
 Three methods will be compared: the proximal gradient descent algorithm \ref{algo:prox} for \pbone and \pbzero (referred to as pgd-\pbone and pgd-\pbzero respectively), and the vanilla estimator from Sec. \ref{sec:vanilla} (referred to as vanilla).

-The simulation generates snapshot measurements $\vsense_l$, and the field vectors $\vfield_l$ result in the propagation of uncorrelated plane waves uniformly distributed on the sphere.
+Performed in the frequency domain, the simulation generates snapshot measurements $\vsense_l$, and the field vectors $\vfield_l$ result in the propagation of uncorrelated plane waves uniformly distributed on the sphere.
 The SNR of snapshots respects the ratio

 the ambient noise variance is fixed at $\varfield = 1$, and the sensor noise variance $\varnoise$ is tuned to match the SNR according to \eqref{eq:snr}.
 The gains are scaled with respect to the ground truth (see Sec. \ref{subsec:rel_to_abs}, paragraph c).
 Results are provided either by the root-mean-square error $\text{RMSE} = \|\vgainsref - \vgainsestscaled\|_2$, or by the relative RMSE: $\text{rRMSE} = \|\vgainsref - \vgainsestscaled \|_2 / \|\vgainsref\|_2$.
 In practice, the rRMSE is interesting because it is simple to convert a relative error to a measured level accuracy or a frequency response uncertainty in dB, as it is usually provided in a microphone datasheet.
 For example, a $10 \%$ relative error corresponds to $\pm 0.9$ dB.
+More importantly, the reader can convert errors to dB and compare with the typical uncertainties of standard calibration methods for microphones \cite{Frederiksen2013}.

 Note that in the current particular case where $\vgainsref$ is the ground truth, it is easy to show that

 where $\rho = |\vgainsref^\herm \vgainsest| / (\|\vgainsref\| \|\vgainsest\|)$ is the correlation coefficient between the estimated gains and the ground truth.
 So here the rRMSE is bounded between $0$ and $1$, and the worst (resp. best) estimator is when rRMSE = $1$ (resp. rRMSE = $0$) with high probability, i.e. with a little standard deviation of this rRMSE.